-- physical disabilities or injuries (that might mean you can’t perform certain types of work);
+- physical disabilities or injuries that might mean they can’t perform certain types of work;

-- work commitments that mean that you could not perform Community Service in the programs that are available.
+- work commitments that mean that they could not perform Community Service in the programs that are available.

-If you do not complete the community services hours set by the court within the time set by the court, fail to turn up for your work, or don’t attend appointments set by community corrections, they may advise the court and a summons be issued for you to attend court to answer the allegation of you breaching the CSO.
-If you admit breaching the CSO the court can revoke the order and impose a more severe penalty which can include full time jail.
-Breaches of CSO are regarded seriously by the courts as a CSO is an alternative to full time jail.
+If a person does not complete the community service hours set by the court within the given time, fail to turn up for their work, or fails to attend appointments set by community corrections, corrections may advise the court.
+A summons may issued for the person to attend court to answer the allegation of breaching the CCO.
+If the person admits breaching the CCO the court may revoke the order and impose a more severe penalty that could include actual imprisonment.